Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 At any haunted location or event, you’ll meet new and experienced researchers.
 You can learn a lot from serious researchers, if you follow them around and – if it’s okay with them – ask questions.

-Now, with fewer trend-followers among the site’s visitors, there’s a far better chance of meeting a serious researcher, and learning from him or her.
+Now that ghost hunting is less trendy, there’s a far better chance of meeting a serious researcher, and learning from him or her.

 12. Better ghost tours